medy17/Imgur_Archive_Viewer/README.md

 ## Overview

-The **Imgur Archive Viewer** is a Python-based desktop application designed to assist users in retrieving and viewing archived images from Imgur.
-The application leverages the Wayback Machine (Internet Archive) to locate and download images, making it especially useful for retrieving images that may no longer be available on Imgur directly.
+The **Imgur Archive Viewer** is a Python-based desktop for retrieving and viewing archived images from Imgur.
+The application uses the Wayback Machine (Internet Archive) to locate and download images, making it especially useful for retrieving images that may no longer be available on Imgur directly.

-This application supports a wide range of image and video file formats, offering a clean graphical user interface (GUI) built with Tkinter.
+This application supports a wide range of image and video file formats and is built with tkinter.

 ---